 But what about resistance training vs. weight training?
 Since all strength training is resistance training, this might seem like a trick question.
 But we're referring to resistance training that uses bands, springs, or body weight.
 There is a significant contrast when the resistance comes from using weights.

 Weight lifting is a specific type of strength training that utilizes heavy equipment.
 This includes heavier dumbbells, barbells, or other machines found in most gyms.
 If your goal is to increase the size of your muscles, weight training is the key.
+When a guy is looking to bulk, he won't be found in a pilates class.
 You can't increase muscle mass with Pilates or other forms of lighter-resistance training.
+That being said, men I encourage you to not rule out the power of Lagree.

 Why Lagree Is Considered Strength Training